 Session Time and Duration Topic Sub-topics/Agenda 1.
-1 hour (9.00 AM - 10.00 AM) Introduction to Decision- making During Disasters: Ice- breaking Introduction of trainers Introduction of participants Introduction to the purpose of the workshop (the relevance of the topic, ground rules for the workshop, expectations of participants, etc.) Baseline survey Group exercises in the form of icebreaking activities 2.
-1 hour, 30 mins (10.00 AM - 11.30 AM) Description of Disasters, Epidemiology and DM Key concepts explained - disasters, hazards (single and multi), risk, vulnerability, capacity, etc. Types and classification of disasters Role of climate change, human error and other factors in disasters Understanding and documenting local disaster vulnerability Implications for hospital-level policy development
+1 hour (9.00 AM - 10.00 AM) Introduction and Understanding Decision- making During Disasters: Ice- breaking Introduction of trainers Introduction of participants Introduction to the purpose of the workshop (relevance of topics, ground rules for the workshop, expectations of participants, etc.) Baseline survey Group exercises - ice-breaking activities 2.
+1 hour 30 mins (10.00 AM -11.30 AM) Description of Disasters, Epidemiology and Disaster Management Key concepts explained - disasters, hazards (Single and Multi), risk, vulnerability, capacity, etc. Types and classification of disasters Role of climate change, human errors and other factors in disasters Understanding and documenting local disaster vulnerability

-Session Time and Duration Topic Sub-topics/Agenda BREAK (11 BREAK (11.30 AM - 11.45 AM) 3.
-1 hour (11.45 AM - 12.45 PM) The Disaster Management Cycle (DMC) Understanding the DMC Application of the DMC vis-à-vis emergency response in the hospital setting and the role of the hospital in different stages of the DMC Recognizing vulnerable people including the differently abled (social inclusion) Acknowledging types of disasters and the relevant public health implications 4.
-1 hour (12.45 PM - 1.45 PM) The Role of a Hospital in Disaster Risk Reduction (DRR) Understanding the role of hospitals in DRR, Mass Casualty and Emergency Management, and the resources required for the same Reflecting on the challenges a hospital faces while performing its role during a disaster and working on strategies to overcome these obstacles Ensuring the development and implementation of policies/guidelines that incorporate DRR strategies Ensuring resource availability for DRR Enabling teams to overcome challenges while performing their roles during a disaster LUNCH BR LUNCH BREAK (1.45 PM - 2.45 PM) 5.
-2 hours (2.45 PM - 4.45 PM) Relevance of SOPs Group Exercise BREAK (4.
-45 PM - 5.00 PM 1)

-Session Time and Duration Topic Sub-topics/Agenda 6.
-1 hour (5.00 PM - 6.00 PM) Hospital Disaster Planning: The Role of Standard Operating Procedures (SOP) for DM in Hospitals Concept and importance of SOPs Understanding potential disaster scenarios for hospitals Understanding the need to translate the concepts of DM into SOPs and to incorporate DM into the existing SOPs of the hospital Ensuring a comprehensive SOP for DM/DRR Understanding the implications of non-compliance Strengthening institutional mechanisms for DM through collaborations and partnerships with organizations within the institutional framework for DM as well as with other hospitals
+Session Time and Duration Topic Sub-topics/Agenda BREAK (11.30 AM - 11.45 AM) 3.
+1 hour (11.45 AM -12.45 PM) Disaster Management Cycle (DMC) Understanding the DMC Applying the DMC vis-à-vis emergency response in the hospital setting and the role of the hospital at different stages of the DMC.
+Recognition of vulnerable people including people with disabilities (social inclusion) Types of disasters and their public health implications 4.
+1 hour (12.45 PM - 1.45 PM) Role of a Hospital in Disaster Risk Reduction (DRR) Understanding the role of hospitals in DRR and Mass Causality and Emergency Management and the resources required.
+Reflecting on the challenges faced by hospitals during a disaster and identifying strategies to overcome them.
+LUNCH E BREAK (1.45 PM - 2.45 PM) 5.
+2 hours (2.45 PM - 4.45 PM) Relevance of SOPs Group Exercise BREAK (4 1.45 PM - 5.00 PN / ) 6.
+1 hour (5.00 PM - 6.00 PM) Hospital Disaster Planning: The Role of Standard Operating Procedures (SOP) for DM in Hospitals Concept and importance of SOPs Understanding the expected disaster scenarios for hospitals Understanding the need to translate the DM concepts into SOPs and incorporate DM into existing hospital SOPs Ensuring a comprehensive SOP for DM/DRR Understanding the implications of non-compliance Strengthening institutional mechanisms for DM through collaborations and partnerships with organizations that are a part of the institutional framework for DM and with other hospitals